Felix-Li-Git/caffe-yolov2/README.md

 ## YOLOv2 Webcam

-You can also use the yolo_webcam.py script to run yolo on real time.
+You can also use the yolo_webcam.py script to run yolo on real time:

    python yolo_webcam.py yolo.prototxt ./caffemodel/yolo.caffemodel webcam

 In case you want to use it in video just change "webcam" for the route of your video.